contact2kuldeep/e2e-test-automation/README.md

 ### Run tests from local machine on BrowserStack

-* Firstly, enter your BrowserStack crendentials and the environment credentials in `wdio/e2e-auth.json`, then save the file locally.
+* Firstly, enter your [BrowserStack](https://www.browserstack.com/) crendentials and the environment credentials in `wdio/e2e-auth.json`, then save the file locally.
 * Secondly, enter a build name (`const build = XXXX;` ) in `wdio/browserstack.conf.js`, then save the file locally.
 Currently build name contains timestamp of the execution.
 * Run `npm run start:browserstack` will run from local machine against the environment written in `package.json`
-* You can also run specific feature file or a set of feature files as described below. ie. `npm run start:browserstack -- --spec gold`
+* You can also run specific feature file or a set of feature files as described below. ie. `npm run start:browserstack -- --spec TC1`
-* `IMPORTANT - `Do NOT commit these change, after running the tests, make sure you revert both files (`wdio/e2e-auth.json` and `wdio/browserstack.conf.js`)

-`IMPORTANT - Only run the following localhost tests if you have access to VADX Git repo and able to run DX locally.`

-#### Run tests against DX localhost
+#### Run tests against localhost

 * `npm start` - runs all feature files against localhost on local Chrome browser

 #### Run one specific feature file

-* `npm start -- --spec ./features/points-plus-pay/max-passenger-DOM.feature.ts`
+* `npm start -- --spec ./features/TC1.sayHello.feature.ts`

 Note: You can also drag a file from the vscode sidebar into the terminal.

 #### Run a set of feature files based on partial filename

-* `npm start -- --spec gold` - runs all .feature.ts files with the text `gold` in the filename.
+* `npm start -- --spec TC` - runs all .feature.ts files with the text `TC` in the filename.

-#### Run tests with BrowserStack against local DX environment (localhost:9500)

-* Firstly download your `BrowserStackLocal` binary file from https://www.browserstack.com/local-testing#command-line
-* Run `npm run start:bsConnect` and wait for it to start
-* Then simply run `npm run start:bsLocalTest` to run all test on browserstack
-* Additional parameters can be passed to the script similar to `npm start` (see above).

 ## Unit Testing